-The term ecommerce is no longer a phenomena.
-In fact, it’s the now the norm and expected for brick-and-mortar stores to also have an ecommerce option for customers to purchase goods online.
+The term eCommerce is no longer a phenomenon.
+In fact, it’s now the norm and expected for brick-and-mortar stores to also have an eCommerce option for customers to purchase goods online.

 Will selling on social media soon become the norm too or is it just a fad?

 We’re here to tell you that selling on social media is most definitely not a fad and is absolutely here to stay…and grow!

 Now you may be thinking “I have an online store.
 I thought that was enough.”
 And you very well may be right.
 Depending on your industry, selling online through Shopify, BigCommerce, or Lemonstand may be enough for right now.